 - 1. Single incidence of paraphrasing quoted material without citation. - 2.
 Omitted citation in the final draft of a paper. - 3.
-Copying on a small homework assignment or short guiz. - Engaging in unauthorized collaboration on an assignment especially when the assignment instructions are unclear. - 5.
+Copying on a small homework assignment or short quiz. - 4.
+Engaging in unauthorized collaboration on an assignment, especially when the assignment instructions are unclear. - 5.
 Signing in an absent student for class attendance/participation without instructor permission.

 When an incident is identified, the instructor will notify and meet with the student as soon as possible to discuss the behavior and consequences.
-Using the online reporting procedure (described below), the instructor will notify the Associate Vice Provost for Academic Affairs (AVPAA) about the incident, a summary of the conversation with the student, and any additional actions taken.
+Using the online reporting procedure (described below), the instructor will notify the Executive Director of the Owen Center about the incident, a summary of the conversation with the student, and any additional actions taken.
 The student is then issued an Academic Honesty Warning.

 In addition to reporting the incident, the instructor could take any of the following actions:

 - 1. Set additional meetings with the student. - 2.
 Reduce the grade for an assignment. - 3.
-Require resubmission of the assignment with a grade reduction. - Other course-appropriate actions.
+Require resubmission of the assignment with a grade reduction. - 4.
+Other course-appropriate actions.

-Sanctions for all behaviors receiving an Academic Warning will be determined by the course instructor and reported to the AVPAA.
+Sanctions for all behaviors receiving an Academic Warning will be determined by the course instructor and reported to the Executive Director of the Owen Center.

-At the end of each semester, the AVPAA and two elected faculty representatives will review accumulated Academic Honesty Warnings.
+At the end of each semester, the Executive Director of the Owen Center and two elected faculty representatives will review accumulated Academic Honesty Warnings.
 Students who have two or more warnings for the same behavior or four or more warnings of different behaviors may, at the discretion of the reviewers, be placed on Academic Honesty Probation in the following semester.